lavinia roberts

 “Happiness One Dollar,” explores a failed relationship between a cripplingly shy paralegal who sells palm readings, happiness, tarot cards, and portraits in central park during his lunch break, and an unstable artist who glues trash to objects and does her therapy sessions aloud to herself in the park.

-Staged Reading, Grex Theatre Group, Shelter Studios, Manhattan, NY, July 2014
+Grex Theatre Group, Shelter Studios, (Staged Reading) Manhattan, NY – July 2014

 Cock Tales (90 minutes)